HUMAN-MACHINE INTERFACE

 The controls must always be easily accessible and clear so as not to mislead the machine operator and must be easily understandable even by manufacturers or users of different nationalities.

-The characteristics of the human-machine interface are covered both by Directive 2006/42/EC and by many technical standards specific to the subject.
+The characteristics of the human-machine interface are covered both by Directive 2006/42/EC and by many technical standards specific to the topic.

 Annex I - RESS 1.1.6 Ergonomics